Brushed dc motor

 To reduce mechanical work for pumping, we cool until saturated liquid is obtained and no steam content remains.

-Actual rankine cycle:
+Actual rankine cycle

 In actual Rankine cycle, the processes are deviated from those of Ideal Rankine cycle.